stnagy/iMessageServer/README.md

 1. **Complete the steps above to set up AWS and Twilio**
 2. Clone or download this repository to a location on your Mac computer (running OS X) where it will not be accidentally deleted.
 3. Navigate to the directory containing this repository and into the iMessageServer folder.
-4. Run the command `rake setup:install` and follow the on screen prompts.
-All of the information requested must be entered correctly for the application to run properly.
-The application will not run if any required information is omitted (except optional information, e.g. iPhone number).
-5. If some information was entered incorrectly, or some information needs to be changed, you may do so after installation using the web interface (see below).
+4. Run the command `rake setup:install`
+5. Once the above task has completed, navigate to the web interface (http://localhost:3000) to complete installation by providing required settings.
+The application will not forward iMessages until these settings are entered.
+6.

 ## Usage
 Assuming installation completed successfully, the application can be controlled entirely from the phone you are forwarding messages to.
 Currently, the application only supports the following commands when sent to your Twilio number (i.e., the number Twilio uses to forward iMessages to you).